vmurigneu/LPS_typing_Illumina/README.md

     * Snippy variants results (8_snippy_snps.high_impact.tsv)
     * MLST results (9_mlst.csv)
     * Genotype results summarising the variants found in the genotype database (10_genotype_report.tsv)

+## Running the workflow in assembly mode for other organisms

+The default parameters are suited for Pasteurella multocida.
+The LPS typing and variant calling are specific to Pasteurella multocida.
+Here are the paraneters to use the workflow to assemble another species:
+* `--genome_size`: estimated genome size (default="2.3M")
+* `--mlst_scheme`: MLST typing scheme (default="pmultocida_2")
+* `--skip_kaptive3`: skip the Kaptive typing step (default=false). note: it will automatically skip the variant calling step.